Deploy a Create-React-App Website to DigitalOcean

 HTTPSon web servers.
 It simplifies the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
 Currently, the entire process of obtaining and installing a certificate is fully automated on both Apache and Nginx.

 We'll use Certbot to obtain a free

 SSLcertificate for Nginx on Ubuntu 16.04 and set up your certificate to renew automatically.

-First step is to install the Certbot software on your server.
+The first step is to install the Certbot software on your server.